datadryad/dryad-app/app/views/layouts/_help.html.md

 - It is your responsibility to ensure your data are being shared responsibly and ethically.
 Please be careful of sharing sensitive data and ensure you are complying with institutional and governmental regulations
 - When preparing your complete version of a dataset, remember to collate all relevant explantory documents and metadata.
 This includes relevant documentation necessary for the re-use and replication of your dataset (e.g., readme.txt files, formal metadata records, or other critical information, etc.)

 Dash has a REST API that allows for download and submission of data.
-Check out our documentation at https://dash.ucop.edu/api/docs/index.html as well as our How-To guide at https://github.com/CDLUC3/stash/blob/development/stash_api/basic_submission.md
+Check out our [documentation](https://dash.ucop.edu/api/docs/index.html) as well as our [How-To Guide](https://github.com/CDLUC3/stash/blob/development/stash_api/basic_submission.md)

 ## Metadata